vinh123456789/EzHomeLab/docs/install-openwrt-os.md

 # Install OpenWrt OS

-[OpenWrt](https://openwrt.org/) is one of the most famous and actively developed open-source router operating systems.
-It is very lightweight, hence suitable for many embedded devices.
-It also supports many well-known packages, such as Docker and AdGuardHome, these are some of the reasons why I chose this OS.
+[OpenWrt](https://openwrt.org/) is a lightweight, actively developed open-source router operating system.
+It is a great fit for embedded devices and supports many useful packages such as Docker and AdGuard Home.

 There are two main ways to obtain OpenWrt firmware:
-- Build via local Image Builder, the biggest reason for why we should choose this option is the ability to customize `ROOTFS_PARTSIZE` to allow installing more packages, which by default is around 100MB.
+- Build via the local Image Builder.
+This is the preferred option when you want to customize `ROOTFS_PARTSIZE` and include your own files.
-- Build and download via OpenWrt official site, this is the easiest option.
+- Build and download from the OpenWrt official site.
+This is the easiest option.

-There are multiple types of OpenWrt image.
-The ones with `factory` mean it is for flashing the entire OS onto a device, while `sysupgrade` means to replace the current OpenWrt OS with a different version.
+OpenWrt images come in different types. `factory` images are used for a fresh install on a device, while `sysupgrade` images are used to upgrade an existing OpenWrt installation.

-As for `ext4` and `squashfs`, they are both popular filesystems on Linux systems.
+There are also two common filesystem types:
-- `ext4` is a regular Linux filesystem where you can write and read data from/to it, and you can expand the storage with it.
+- `ext4` is a writable filesystem that supports expanding storage.
-- `squashfs` is a read-only compressed filesystem, suitable for embedded devices with small storage.
-You can easily do a factory restore with this filesystem.
-If you want to try different configurations and packages, this is the one you need.
+- `squashfs` is a read-only compressed filesystem, which is useful for small embedded devices and easier factory restore.
+If you want to experiment with different configurations and packages, `squashfs` is a good choice.

-We will use the `ext4-factory` file in our case.
+In this guide, we will use the `ext4-factory` image.

 ## 1. Build via local Image Builder

-In this guide, I will only show you how to do it with Windows WSL and a Debian distribution, as it has been proven to work.
+This guide shows how to use WSL with a Debian distribution on Windows.

-Let's get started with the following command in `PowerShell`:
+Start in PowerShell:
 ```powershell
 wsl.exe --install Debian
 ```

-After installation successfully and restarting your PC, look for and open the `WSL` command-line interface in your Windows.
+After installation completes and you restart your PC, open the Debian WSL terminal.

-Access [OpenWrt Firmware Selector page](https://firmware-selector.openwrt.org/) and search for Raspberry Pi version and click on the folder icon.
+Visit the [OpenWrt Firmware Selector](https://firmware-selector.openwrt.org/), search for the Raspberry Pi target, and click the folder icon.

 ![Folder Icon](./assets/install-os/4.png)